-Main streets typically will serve neighborhoods and may develop a regional specialization -- such as antiques, fine dining, entertainment, or specialty clothing -- that draws people from other parts of the region.
-Main Streets form neighborhood centers as areas that provide the retail and service development at other intersections at the focus of a neighborhood areas and around MAX light rail stations.
-When several main streets occur within a few blocks of one another, they may also serve as a dispersed town center, such as the main street areas of Belmont, Hawthorne, and Division that form a town center for inner southeast Portland.
+Main streets typically will serve neighborhoods and may develop a regional specialization - such as antiques, fine dining, entertainment, or specialty clothing - that draws people from other parts of the region.
+When several main streets occur within a few blocks of one another, they serve as a dispersed town center, such as the main street areas of Belmont, Hawthorne, and Division that form a town center for inner southeast Portland.